Best Deep-Sky Objects by Month: May 2025

 - How to observe: You can try to spot the Whale Galaxy through large binoculars, but it’s better to use a telescope.
 A medium-sized one will allow you to see the intricate structure of the galaxy, including its central bulge, spiral arms, and the many bright star clusters scattered throughout it.

 - Description: NGC 4631 is a barred spiral galaxy.
 It received the nickname “Whale Galaxy” due to its wedge-like shape.
-The galaxy is similar in size to our own Milky Way Galaxy.
+The galaxy is approximately the same size as our own Milky Way Galaxy.

 - Alternative names: M63, NGC 5055